Fluci/croc/coding_guidelines.md

 - *Do unit-testing*: I'm a big fan of testing.
 First reason is, it makes debugging a lot easier.
-If you know a certain value triggers a bug; you normally need to start your application and create the exact situation such that the bug is triggered.
+If you know a certain value triggers a bug; you typically need to start your application and create the exact situation such that the bug is triggered.
 This can be time-consuming.
 If your code is unit testable, tracking a bug down is a matter of one additional test.
 - *Don't over-do testing*: Testing is important.